syntevo/docs/src/SmartGit/Manual/GUI/Standard-Window.md

 ![Standard window](../images/Standard-window.png)

-There are two perspectives (i.e. layouts) available in the Standard Window:
+There are two layouts available in the Standard Window:

-- A **Local Files** perspective, which focuses on the local Working Tree of the current repository, on a single branch (usually a new feature or bugfix branch):
+- A **Local Files** layout, which focuses on the local Working Tree of the current repository, on a single branch (usually a new feature or bugfix branch):
     - The *Directories View*, showing the folder structure of the current branch in the Repository.
     - A variant of the *Files View*, showing the files within the directory selected in the *Directories View*.
 A simplified drop-down filter allows control of the files listed in the View:
         - Whether to show All, Changed, and/or Ignored files
         - Define the Sort Order of files in the view.
-    - A **Commit View** (in working tree mode), allowing new commits to be created from staged Working Tree changes In the **Standard Window**, the **Commit View** includes additional functionality:
+    - A **Commit View** (in working tree mode), allowing new commits to be created from staged Working Tree changes.
+See [below](#commit-view-behavior-in-the-standard-window) for details.
-      - A **Journal** view of the most recent commits.
-You can copy the commit message from a previous commit by clicking on it in the Journal tree.
-      - The option to [Push](Repository/Synchronizing-with-Remote-Repositories.md#push) to the configured tracking remote after the commit is completed.
     - A **Compare View**, showing changes made on the selected file in the Working Tree, or changes between the selected commit(s).
-- A **History** perspective, which focuses on the local Working Tree of the current repository:
+- A **History** layout, which focuses on the local Working Tree of the current repository:
     - An accordion containing the below views.
 Click on one of the labels in the accordion to select the view:
         - The **My History View** - This view shows all branches in the Repository that the user has used recently.
 Double clicking on a branch will attempt check-out on that branch.
         - The **All Branches + Tags View** - Although similar to the **My History View**, all branches and tags are shown in the **All Branches + Tags View**, including remote branches.
 There is a search widget at the top of the view to allow you to quickly find a particular branch or tag in a large repository.
     - **Stashes View** - The **Stashes View** shows any locally stashed commits, which can be applied to a branch, or discarded, as required.
     - **Reflog View** - Shows the Git Reflog, showing an audit of the changes to `refs/` in the current repository.
   - A variant of the **Graph View**, showing the visual history of the repository, as at the state of the current checked out HEAD.
 Above this view, there are widgets to:
     - Control the width of the Log Graph, from the viewpoint of either just the Current Branch, or for the entire repository.
     - Perform a search (click on the *filter icon*), for a specific author, committer, commit message, or SHA ID.
 Additionally, search within file content itself is possible, however this is very resource intensive and is not generally encouraged.
     - The `☰` icon allows configuration of: